 Note: August will be the 500th issue of Futures magazine dating back to its origin as Commodities magazine in February 1972.
-As part of that celebration we have digitized some important stories from the past and are presenting some of the major events in the industry.
-Here we recount their battle for the Chicago Board of Trade.
+As part of that celebration we have digitized some important stories from the past and are presenting some of the major events that occurred in the industry over that time.
+Here we recount the battle for the Chicago Board of Trade.

-For three quarters of the 43 years of Futures the industry had been having it annual conference in Boca Raton Fla.
-Industry firms like to make splashy announcements with the pool of media that usually attends but more often than not the news is contrived.
+For three quarters of the 43 years Commodities/Futures has been around, the futures industry had been having it annual conference in Boca Raton, Florida.
+Over the years, industry firms would make splashy announcements taking advantage of the pool of media that usually attend the event, but more often than not the news was contrived.
 That was not the case in 2007 when the Intercontinental Exchange slipped a counter offer to the Chicago Mercantile Exchange’s definitive merger agreement with the Chicago Board of Trade under the hotel room door of CBOT Chairman Charley Carey.
 Carey reportedly was shaving at the time preparing for a media breakfast where he would discuss preparations for the nearly official link up with CME.

-This was as a hectic and exciting a story to cover in my time at Futures.
+This was as hectic and exciting a story to cover as any in my time at Futures.
 In the days following the announcement all sides were scurrying.
-Terry Duffy held a meeting in front of CBOT members a few weeks later that ended with contention and Duffy refusing to answer any additional questions.
-His contention was that CME’s currency (stock) was more valuable than that of ICE and there was no need for CME to raise its bid.
+Terry Duffy held a meeting in front of CBOT members a few weeks later that ended with conentiouslty with Duffy refusing to answer any additional questions.
+His argument was that CME’s currency (stock) was more valuable than that of ICE and there was no need for CME to raise its bid.

 There was a lot of back and forth that spring and summer as ICE upped their bid and their stock price increased adding distance between the two offers.